engineyard/kubernetes-workshop/02-secrets-environment-variables.md

           {name: 'DATABASE_URL', valueFrom: {secretKeyRef: {name: 'exampledb', key: 'database-url'}}}})" | \
             k replace -f -

-And we need to migrate (TODO: discussion about how we are waiting for k8s to implement deploy hooks)
+And we need to migrate (I'm afraid the solution is rather "manual" at the moment)

     $ k get pods
     NAME                     READY     STATUS    RESTARTS   AGE